 Learners can become Effective Contributors to society by learning to work together effectively in teams within the class setting.
 This can be achieved through group-work where they can apply critical thinking within new contexts.
 In planning group tasks, evaluating data and presenting their findings, learners will also develop problem solving skills.
-Both Oral and Written Communication skills will also be developed.
+Both oral and written communication skills will also be developed.
 This can be achieved through written work, individual PowerPoint presentations, and the creation of blogs and websites.

-All these skills are achievable within the unit.
+All these skills can be developed within the unit.